ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 message(s) are carried in the value.
 The other format wraps the value in a CBOR byte string and prepends a CBOR tag to convey the type information.

+This document defines a corresponding CBOR tag, as well as JSON Web Tokens (JWT) and CBOR Web Tokens (CWT) claims.
+These allow embedding the wrapped conceptual messages into CBOR-based protocols and web tokens.

 --- middle